-As eligibility for the COVID-19 vaccinations expands to more members of our community, New York State has shifted the delivery of vaccine allocations from health care systems to state and county mass vaccination sites, pharmacies and to facilities for groups like veterans and those with developmental disabilities.
+As eligibility for the COVID-19 vaccinations expands to more members of our community, New York State has expanded the delivery of vaccine allocations from health care systems to state and county mass vaccination sites, pharmacies and to facilities for groups like veterans and those with developmental disabilities.

 We highly recommend that you visit the Finger Lakes Vaccine Hub website to confirm your vaccine eligibility and view available vaccination appointments at other locations throughout our region.
 You can also check your eligibility and availability for vaccine clinic appointments through New York State.

 Monroe County Health Department vaccination centers and pharmacies in our region do NOT require a doctor’s note to confirm eligibility.
 New York State sites, including the Dome Arena in Henrietta, may require documentation – please check with NYS on their requirements for your condition.

 If you have a scheduled COVID-19 vaccination appointment, please arrive on time and bring the below with you: